 CURRENT DEBRIS BURN PERMIT STATUS:

-A BURN PERMIT IS NOT REQUIRED FROM THE STATE
+A BURN PERMIT IS REQUIRED FROM THE STATE

-Burn permits will be required from the Tennessee Division of Forestry beginning October 15, 2021 for debris piles in areas without local restrictions.
+Burn permits are required from the Tennessee Division of Forestry beginning October 15, 2021 for debris piles in areas without local restrictions.

 Check local restrictions in your area prior to conducting any burning activity.